firozkhan18/Java-Evaluations/java-basic-exercises.md

 Expected Output:

-Length of the longest consecutive sequence path:  4 Click me to see the solution
+Length of the longest consecutive sequence path:  4

 185. Write a Java program to check if two strings are isomorphic or not.
 Expected Output:

 Is abca and zbxz are Isomorphic? true
-Click me to see the solution

 186. Write a Java program to check if a number is a strobogrammatic number.
 The number is represented as a string.